 What Can You Do with React?

-React is known for its uses with social media news feeds, such as Facebook and Instagram.
+React is known for its uses with social media news feeds such as Facebook and Instagram.
 That’s not the only use for it, though—you can use it for any online page constantly loading new components on-screen.
-React libraries are meant to save time by creating reusable interactive elements.
-They act as templates where the website or app can pull information instead of needing to access the server constantly.
+React libraries are designed to save time by creating reusable interactive elements.
+They act as templates from which the website or app can pull information, rather than needing to access the server constantly.

-This skill is helpful for websites and apps such as Netflix, Amazon, and Uber Eats that generate new information without reloading the page.
+This skill is useful for websites and apps like Netflix, Amazon, and Uber Eats that generate new information without reloading the page.
 If you have aspirations to build websites or apps or work for a company that relies on them, React is an essential skill.
 With React in your professional toolkit, you’ll be an asset to any web or mobile development team you join.

 In-Depth Review of the Training Cost

 When it comes to costs, colleges and universities tend to be the more expensive options for computer science lessons.
 They’re worthwhile for younger students who recently finished high school.
-Still, those who already have professional experience—and other commitments such as family obligations—may not want to spend that amount of time and money again.
-Most cost between $20,000 to $60,000 for a four-year degree, depending on the school and the degree program.
+However, those with professional experience—or other commitments such as family obligations—may not want to spend that amount of time and money again.
+Most cost between $20,000 and $60,000 for a four-year degree, depending on the school and program.
 Also, associated costs relating to housing, meal plans, and student loans can affect your decision.

-Bootcamps and certificate programs are ideal for a cost-effective way to learn React within a reasonable time.
-Most React bootcamps cost between $4,000 to $20,000 and take between two months and two years to complete, depending on if you’re full-time or part-time.
+Bootcamps and certificate programs are ideal for learning React in a cost-effective manner within a reasonable time frame.
+Most React bootcamps cost between $4,000 and $20,000 and take anywhere from two months to two years to complete, depending on whether you’re full-time or part-time.
 Many offer financial assistance and tech support if needed and are often flexible to your schedule.
 They also usually have one-on-one career preparation to help you ensure that you’ll get the job you’re seeking.

-You may need some time to make your choice of training format, including your choice of taking React lessons overall.
+You may need some time to decide on the training format and whether to take React lessons at all.
 While deciding, it’s worth looking into free React video tutorials that can give you an overview without needing to spend money on it.

 Free Introductory React Course Online

-If you’re interested in React but aren’t quite ready to commit to a more comprehensive course, you might want to start with a quick lesson that gives you an overview of the skills you need to start.
+If you’re interested in React but aren’t ready to commit to a more comprehensive course, consider starting with a quick lesson that gives you an overview of the skills you need to get started.
 Most people benefit from taking a free tutorial that goes over the basics, like Noble Desktop’s free Intro to React seminar.
 This video tutorial teaches why most JavaScript programmers rely on React and use it for their websites and apps.

 You can find these online tutorials through most training facilities, including Scrimba, Udemy, and Noble Desktop.
 Take some time to find the one that best resonates with you.
-After you’ve taken these tutorials, you can decide whether you want to enroll in a React class.
+After completing these tutorials, you can decide whether to enroll in a React class.

 Read about more free React videos and online tutorials.